Vonage/vonage-jwt-jdk/README.md

 ### Generating a JWT

 The API requires an `application_id` claim, and the token needs to be signed with a private key.
-The corresponding public key is uploaded to Nexmo for signature verification.
+The corresponding public key is uploaded to Vonage for signature verification.
 The library expects you to provide a `PKCS#8` key contents or file path.

 #### Generating a JWT with Private Key Contents